dice-group/Lemming/README.md

 ### Reproducing experiments
 You can use our script to generate the graphs for all generator types by specifying the dataset: ``./run_dataset.sh pg``.
 Before starting/switching datasets, make sure you have the right ``value_store.val`` file.

 The metrics and constant expressions values can be found in ``LemmingEx.result``.
-All of the reported values are the average from the 3 distinct runs of each generator type.

 The triple stores benchmark was done through [IGUANA](https://github.com/dice-group/IGUANA) on Virtuoso, Apache Jena Fuseki, GraphDB and Blazegraph triple stores.
 You can find the queries used for each dataset under ``Experiments_data/IGUANA experiments/queries``.
 The benchmarking should be run for each of the generated graphs and the target graph.
 Please note that the target graph in this step should be the pre-processed one (after type inference and materialization).